arnognulf/usch/README.md

 ----
 Usch cannot be compiled with -pedantic.
 This is a limitation of the 0-n arg macro.

+* entering cd("/home <ENTER> in the interpreter causes invalid read

 Report bugs at: https://github.com/arnognulf/usch/issues

 Contributing